CloudBindle/bindle/README.md

-## WARNING

-I'm working on multi-pass provisioning, be aware I'm probably going to break the script quite badly at times.
-You probably want to stick to the develop branch until I merge this feature branch.

 ## About

-This Vagrant script will setup a single-node SeqWare box configured to use the Oozie workflow engine.
-We are currently focused on AWS but have also added support for OpenStack and VirtualBox and are testing now.

-The current script is designed for single-nodes but we will soon add code that lets you launch clusters as well.

-In the latest version of the script you can specify multiple OS setup scripts.
-This lets you have different "profiles" that can be combined to setup different types of servers (e.g. database vs. web server etc).
-In the near future this functionality will be re-implemented as Puppet scripts instead but for now this will let us setup different types of SeqWare boxes if we need to.
+This project is a wrapper around [Vagrant](http://www.vagrantup.com/) and provides the ability to launch either a single node or a cluster of compute nodes configured with one or more Bash shell scripts.
+The big difference between building a cluster with this script vs. Vagrant directly is Vagrant provides a single pass at running provisioning script.
+This tool, however, launches one or more instances, runs a base Bash configuration script on each, then queries Vagrant to identify the external and internal IP address of each of the launched instances.
+This script then runs one or more "secondary" provisioning scripts that can include variables substituted, for example, the IP addreses and domain names of the other hosts in the cluster.
+This functionality makes it possible to build clusters of nodes that know about each other without knowing the IP addreses ahead of time.

+Together with this Vagrant-wrapping  script, we provide secondary provisioning shell scripts that setup a single-node or multi-node SeqWare cluster configured to use the Oozie workflow engine.
+Since this Vagrant wrapper is fairly generic the same process can be adapted to build other cluster types to serve other projects.
+We include sample JSON configs below that show you how to build nodes/clusters for the following projects:

+* SeqWare Pipeline (with Oozie-Hadoop and/or Oozie-SGE backends) and associated SeqWare projects (WebService, MetaDB, etc)
+* the ICGC DCC Data Portal web application and elasticsearch index (with both a small and large index option)
+* the ICGC DCC Data Submission and Validation system (TBD)
+* the ICGC DCC Extract, Transform, and Load system for creating elasticsearch indexes (TBD)

+In the latest version of the script you can specify multiple nodes with their own set of provisioning bash shell scripts making it easy to configure a single node or cluster with a simple to author config file.
+In the near future the mechanism of using shell scripts to configure nodes will be re-implemented (or supplemented) with Puppet scripts which should make it easier to maintain different clusters and node types.
+We will also improve the seperation between SeqWare and the generic functionality of this cluster builder.

 ## Installing

+Install VirtualBox from [Oracle](https://www.virtualbox.org/) which will let you launch a local node or cluster of virtual machine nodes on your desktop or local server.
+If you will *only* launch a node or cluster of nodes on Amazon or an OpenStack cloud you can skip this step.

-Install Vagrant using the package from their site: http://www.vagrantup.com/.
+Install Vagrant using the package from their [site](http://www.vagrantup.com/).
 You then need to install plugins to handle AWS and OpenStack.
-Virtualbox is available out of the box with Vagrant.
+The Virtualbox provider is available out of the box with Vagrant.

   vagrant plugin install vagrant-aws vagrant plugin install vagrant-openstack-plugin